 Investing in real estate is different than investing in Wall Street stocks.
 Stocks are speculative, and they’re also a “paper asset.”
 The stocks might go up and down but there isn’t much that can happen to the “financial instrument” itself (especially since they’re stored electronically instead of as stock certificates now).
 Real estate on the other hand, when done properly, provides steady cash flow and is a real asset… which means something could happen to your real estate.

 The cash flow is nice… but you need to protect the real asset (and yourself).
 That’s where insurance comes in.
 Insurance is like a “reset button” to help you recover financially from a loss.
-If you invest in real estate, maybe you’re wondering, “What insurance should I have for my rental property in Washington DC and North Carolina?”
+If you invest in real estate, maybe you’re wondering, “What insurance should I have for my rental property in Charlotte?”

 Here’s a checklist of insurance that you may need:

-Checklist: What Insurance Should I Have For My Rental Property In [Market_City]?
+Checklist: What Insurance Should I Have For My Rental Property In Charlotte?